 Lastly, no one likes to be in the hospital – whether it’s planned or not.
 It can be sad, uncomfortable, worrisome, costly, and often just plain scary.
 Being hooked up to machines and being interrupted by the doctors every hour – not fun.
 But with a little preparation, you can be adequately prepared and have everything you might need.
 You might even be relieved that you thought ahead.

-Here is my list of essentials to take – 10 vital things you need on your hospital bag checklist (and 5 things you don’t!)
+Here is my list of essentials of what to pack in your hospital bag – and 5 things you don’t need

 1. The Basics